tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 * `禿同` is only in `実用日本語表現辞典`.

-Though you might think that using every dictionary in Yomichan is a good idea and load up all of them, I would advice you not to do so.
+Though you might think that using every dictionary in Yomichan is a good idea and load up all of them, I would advise you not to do so.
 Sometimes the word that you're trying to look up isn't the one that comes up first in the dictionary.
 If you want to find it you have to scroll down,